AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 ### CodePipeline for Backend Flask <a name="paragraph1"></a>

-Below are the steps needed for creating a CodePipeline:
+Below are the steps needed for creating a CodePipeline for Backend Flask:

 - Search for CodePipeline amongst AWS Services.
 Then, navigate to the screen and click on **Create pipeline**.
 - **Step 1: Choose Pipeline Settings**